marwahaha/tonys/README.md

 2 How to to switch between branch's,

-Run = git branch == Run = git checkout == local-environ-project-spec-setup to s-asenviron-project-spec-setup = to create a new branch, Run = git checkout == witch between local branche's Run = git checkout master wh-teenviron-project-spec-setup = to switch to the feature branch, Run = git checkout master to switch between branch's,
+Run = git branch == Run = git checkout == local-environ-project-spec-setup to s-asenviron-project-spec-setup = to create a new branch, Run = git checkout == switch between local branche's Run = git checkout master wh-teenviron-project-spec-setup = to switch to the feature branch, Run = git checkout "name of branch without qoute's" to switch between branch's,

 3 how to merge a new branch